The Auditing process

 You can learn more about pricing and timelines on our guide.

-4. Code Freeze
+4. Code freeze

 At least, 2 days before the audit starts, protocol's teams are required to send CodeHawks the final: